Contract Updatability

 - Removing a contract/contract-interface that doesn't have enum declarations is valid.

-- Updating a contract is valid, under the restrictions described in the below sections.
+- Updating a contract is valid under the restrictions described in the following sections.

 - Removing a contract/contract-interface that contains enum declarations is not valid.